 In addition, deodorization agents can play a role in more rapidly eliminating a foul stench from a home or business after the removal of a rodent carcass or carcasses.
 In such a situation, a deodorizing agent can be used in conjunction with thorough cleaning and sanitization to restore a home or business to an odor free condition.

 A rodent carcass, as well as rodent droppings which exist at the site of a rat or mouse infestation, can be the source of dangerous pathogens, including viruses and bacteria capable of causing illness and even serious disease in human beings.
-Thus, if a home or business owner elects to undertake ridding the premises of dead rodent smells, the use of appropriate personal protective equipment becomes imperative.
+Thus, if a home or business owner elects to undertake to rid the premises of dead rodent smells, the use of appropriate personal protective equipment becomes imperative.
 The personal protective equipment, or PPE, that is worn by a biohazard remediation professional includes:

 - Respirator or facemask